CenterForCollectiveLearning/Global-language-network/data/gln_sources/README.md

 wikipedia: first 10,000 rows of the actual Wikipedia edits userlang file.
 The full file includes a list of registered users and their edit languages in all Wikipedia editions between 2001-2011.

+prep_userlang.py: merges all the languages of one user to a single line (assuming all languages for a user are already listed contiguously)

 * * *

 books_UNESCO: full, actual data files from UNESCO's Index Translationum .